 Entrepreneurship is treated as a trait of an organisation.
 It reflects the entrepreneurial behaviours in existing organisations.
 These “formal or informal activities aimed at creating new business in established companies through product and process innovations and market developments” are called corporate entrepreneurship (Zahra, 1991, p.
 261, quoted in: Morris & Kuratko, 2002, p.
 31).
 Corporate entrepreneurship is also perceived as a way of “renewal or innovation within current organization” (Sharma & Chrisman, 1999, p.
 13, quoted in: Morris & Kuratko, 2002, p.
 31).
-Such concept shows that the entrepreneurial process does not end when the organisation is founded, but it is continued within that organisation.
-The entrepreneurial process could be described as a cyclical one and it could be connected with organisational development.
+Such a concept shows that the entrepreneurial process does not end when the organisation is founded, but it is continued within that organisation.
+The entrepreneurial process could be described as a cyclical one, and it could be connected with organisational development.
 It could be presented on the model of a spiral of the entrepreneurial development of an organisation (Kusa, 2015, p.
 705).
-Kuratko and Audretsch stated, that “the major impetus underlying corporate entrepreneurship is to revitalize innovation, creativity, and leadership in corporations.
+Kuratko and Audretsch stated that “the major impetus underlying corporate entrepreneurship is to revitalize innovation, creativity, and leadership in corporations.
 Corporate entrepreneurship may possess the critical components needed for the future productivity of global organizations” (Kuratko & Audretsch, 2013, p.
 332).

 Organisations vary in terms of entrepreneurship.
 Researchers and practitioners strive to measure the level of entrepreneurship in organisations.
 Morris states that “entrepreneurship occurs in varying degrees and amounts” and suggests the concept of “entrepreneurial intensity” (Morris, 1998, p.
 18).
 Lumpkin and Dess developed a concept of entrepreneurial orientation (Lumpkin & Dess, 1996, p.
 137).
 This concept is based on the definition of an entrepreneurial firm, which was proposed by Miller.
-He stated, that “an entrepreneurial ﬁrm is one that engages in product-market innovation, undertakes somewhat risky ventures, and is ﬁrst to come up with ‘proactive’ innovations, beating competitors to the punch” (Miller, 1983, p.
+He stated that “an entrepreneurial ﬁrm is one that engages in product-market innovation, undertakes somewhat risky ventures, and is ﬁrst to come up with ‘proactive’ innovations, beating competitors to the punch” (Miller, 1983, p.
 771).
 Covin and Slevin have built a scale to measure the EO, which is comprised of three dimensions: risk-taking, Innovativeness, and proactiveness (Covin & Slevin, 1989, p.
 75), and Lumpkin and Dees augmented it by adding two more dimensions: autonomy and competitive aggressiveness (Lumpkin & Dess, 1996, p.
 137).
 Some modifications of this scale were proposed.
-One of them is the scale of Hughes and Morgan who used 18 items to measure the dimensions of entrepreneurial orientation and 5 items to estimate the business performance of firms at the embryonic stage of development.
-They have found, that uniform effort in all EO dimensions does not generate consistent gains in business performance, and organising activities around proactiveness, and to some extent innovativeness, is essential to securing improved performance for such firms (Hughes & Morgan, 2007, pp. 657-658).
+One of them is the scale of Hughes and Morgan, who used 18 items to measure the dimensions of entrepreneurial orientation and 5 items to estimate the business performance of firms at the embryonic stage of development.
+They have found that uniform effort in all EO dimensions does not generate consistent gains in business performance, and organising activities around proactiveness (and, to some extent, innovativeness) is essential to securing improved performance for such firms (Hughes & Morgan, 2007, pp. 657-658).

 Covin and Wales analysed a different measurement approach towards entrepreneurial orientations and stated that “unidimensional versus multidimensional EO measurement models are consistent with fundamentally different conceptualisations of the EO construct” (Covin & Wales, 2012, p.
 677).
-Schillo suggests, that entrepreneurial orientation could be useful for practitioners as a source of managerial recommendations (Schillo, 2011, p.
+Schillo suggests that entrepreneurial orientation could be useful for practitioners as a source of managerial recommendations (Schillo, 2011, p.
 24).
 However, entrepreneurial orientation is not an effective concept under all environmental conditions.
 For example, Frank, Kessler, and Fink concluded from their empirical analyses that it “might preferably be pursued in rapidly changing environments that offer new opportunities, and in which the firm has sufficient financial resources at its disposal to take advantage of those opportunities using a portfolio of innovation activities”, but it is not advisable using it when “a dynamic environment is combined with low access to financial capital” (Frank et al., 2010, p.
 194).

 Social Entrepreneurship